AdaCore/RecordFlux/README.md

 Parsing tests/in_ipv4.rflx...
 OK
 ```

 By adding `-g` the dissector code will be generated.
-All files will be created in the current directory.
+All files will be created in the current directory by default.

 ```
 rflx -g tests/ipv4.rflx tests/udp.rflx tests/in_ipv4.rflx